sindresorhus/electron-unhandled/readme.md

 Filter errors which should not be logged or shown to the user.

-Can be useful if you want to fail silently for classes of unhandled errors like ERR_NETWORK_DISCONNECTED.
-The error object will have `.name` and `.message` props, which can be used to filter.
+This can be useful if you want to fail silently for classes of unhandled errors like `ERR_NETWORK_DISCONNECTED`.
+The `error` is guaranteed to be an object with at least a `.name` and `.message` property, which can be used to filter.

 #### showDialog